port-experimental/ocean-custom-enablement-workshop/exercises/cursor/README.md

 Congratulations! 🎉 You've successfully integrated Cursor with Ocean Custom.

 **What you learned:**
-- ✅ How to use Basic Authentication with API key as username
+- ✅ How to use Basic Authentication with API key as username and colon ":" as password
 - ✅ How to configure POST requests with dynamic JSON bodies
-- ✅ How to use JQ expressions to generate request bodies
+- ✅ How to use JQ expressions to generate request bodies and map camelCase to snake_case
+- ✅ How to extract organization information from email addresses using JQ
-- ✅ How to map nested API responses using `data_path`
+- ✅ How to handle default values in JQ expressions using the `//` operator

 **Try these next:**
 - Integrate another tool using Ocean Custom (try Claude AI or other exercises)